Express Entry Draws for FSW/CEC will restart in July

 Find out your CRS score.
 To assess your ability to compete in the CEC and FSW draws, use the Moving2Canada CRS Score Calculator.

-Canada will introduce a few immigration special measures to help certain candidates who are already in Canada and are at risk of losing their status.
+Canada will introduce special immigration measures to help specific candidates who are already in Canada and are at risk of losing their status.

-A new temporary public policy will allow international graduates to remain longer in Canada if their temporary status expires.
+A new temporary public policy will allow international graduates to remain in Canada for an extended period if their temporary status expires.
 A new temporary public policy will allow recent international graduates to be granted an additional open work permit for up to 18 months if they are located in Canada.
 It will start in summer 2022.

-For those who applied for Canada’s Temporary Residence-Permanent Residence Pathway (TR2PR), last year, another temporary public policy will be implemented.
+For those who applied for Canada’s Temporary Residence to Permanent Residence Pathway (TR2PR)last year, another temporary public policy will be implemented.
 This was a temporary special immigrant program for graduates and essential workers in Canada.
 Applications are no longer accepted.
 These measures will be in effect from this summer as part of the new public policy:

 • While their application is being processed, applicants will no longer need to be in Canada.